VI-CuRL: Stabilizing Verifier-Independent RL Reasoning via Confidence-Guided Variance Reduction: Verifier-Independent Curriculum Reinforcement Learning

 This ensures the empirical retention $\hat{\beta}_t$ matches the target schedule.

 \paragraph{Algorithm.} The full VI-CuRL training procedure is summarized in Algorithm~\ref{alg:vicurl}.
 We adopt a linear annealing schedule for $\beta_t$.
-The algorithm follows a standard outer/inner loop structure: in the outer loop, we sample data from $\pi_{\theta_\mathrm{old}}$, compute advantages and masks, and then in the inner loop, we perform multiple epochs of SGD on the masked surrogate.
+The algorithm follows a standard outer/inner loop structure: in the outer loop, we sample data from $\pi_{\theta_\mathrm{old}}$, compute advantages and masks, and then in the inner loop, we perform multiple epochs of optimization on the masked surrogate.

-This algorithm effectively operationalizes the bias-variance trade-off: early in training, $\beta_t$ is small, and the algorithm focuses strictly on the ``easiest" samples.
-As the model learns and variance naturally decreases, $\beta_t \to 1$, ensuring unbiased optimization of the full distribution.
+This algorithm effectively operationalizes the bias-variance trade-off: early in training, $\beta_t$ is small, and the algorithm allows the policy to start from a low-uncertainty training subset by prioritizing high-confidence prompts.
+As the policy learns and variance naturally decreases, $\beta_t \to 1$, ensuring unbiased optimization of the full distribution.